What is Uranium Glass?

 “Uranium Glass” is a catch-all term for any type of glass (art glass, decorative glass, tableware) that contains the element uranium.
 Uranium, in the form of uranium oxide, was added to the glass batch as a colorant.
 Uranium in most cases results in a yellow to yellow-green color.
 Uranium glass was first made in the 1830s in Europe.
 Production in the United States began in the mid-1880s and the colored glassware soon became quite popular with consumers.

 Uranium glass is characterized by the fact that it will fluoresce (glow) when subjected to a black light (ultraviolet light).
 Under UV light, the glass glows a beautiful bright yellow-green.
-Some newer collectors casually refer to this glass as “glowy glass” or “glowing glass” although that term might be considered as somewhat juvenile, if not incorrect, to longtime collectors of uranium glass.
+Some newer collectors casually refer to this glass as “glowy glass” or “glowing glass” although that term might be considered to be somewhat juvenile, if not incorrect, to longtime collectors of uranium glass.

 Several different types of collectible glass contain uranium.
 Most of this glass is either pressed or blown.
 Although uranium glass is considered mildly radioactive, there is virtually no danger to humans, as the amount of radioactivity is extremely small and considered practically harmless.
 The uranium is “locked into” the glass and doesn’t easily leach out through ordinary handling of the glassware.